KK-djb6wrt3/M5StackNewsReader/README.md

 * When you push BtnA, it shows the current topic from head.
 * When you hold BtnA, it goes to power off.
+* When you push BtnB, it goes to menu.
+It can choose category of news.
+BtnA,C change the selection, and BtnB decides the category.
 * When you push BtnC, it show the next topic.
 * When you hold BtnC, it shows a QR code of the link of topic which is displayed.